plqualls/Leaflet-challenge/README.md

     <br>
     <h3>Get Data Set
     <ol>
-        <li>Visit the [USGS GeoJSON Feed](http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) page and pick a data set to visualize.
+        <li>Visit http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php page and pick a data set to visualize.
 When you click on a data set, for example 'All Earthquakes from the Past 7 Days', you will be given a JSON representation of that data.
 You will be using the URL of this JSON to pull in the data for our visualization.</li>
     <h3>Import & Visualize the Data
         <li>Create a map using Leaflet that plots all of the earthquakes from your data set.</li>
         <li>Data markers should reflect the magnitude of the earthquake by their size and depth of the